I've been an online writer for more than 10 years. I enjoy writing about music, true crime, cats and Canadian politics.

 The "Sixties Scoop" refers to the large-scale removal or "scooping" of Indigenous children in Canada from their homes, communities and families of birth primarily in the 1960s, and their subsequent adoption into predominantly non-Indigenous, middle-class families across the United States and Canada.

-The process began in 1951, when amendments to the Indian Act gave Canadian provinces jurisdiction over Indigenous child welfare (Section 88) where none existed federally.
-By the 1960s, after nearly a century living under draconian and devastating federal policies, many Indigenous communities — particularly those living on-reserve — were rampant with poverty, high death rates and socio-economic barriers.
+The process began in 1951 when amendments to the Indian Act gave Canadian provinces jurisdiction over Indigenous child welfare (Section 88), where none existed federally.
+By the 1960s, after nearly a century of living under draconian and devastating federal policies, many Indigenous communities — particularly those living on-reserve — were rampant with poverty, high death rates and socio-economic barriers.

-They also did not have to seek the consent of communities to “scoop” newborn and young children from their parents and place them into non-Indigenous homes.
+They also did not have to seek the consent of communities to “scoop” newborns and young children from their parents and place them into non-Indigenous homes.
 It was only until the Child, Family and Community Services Act in 1980 that social workers were required to notify band councils of a child’s removal from the community.
-Changes to child welfare policy started to occur after (researcher for the Canadian Council on Social Development) Patrick Johnson’s 1983 report and Justice Edwin Kimelman’s 1985 report, No Quiet Place.
+Changes to child welfare policy started to occur after Patrick Johnson’s (a researcher for the Canadian Council on Social Development) 1983 report and Justice Edwin Kimelman’s 1985 report, No Quiet Place.

-During the Sixties Scoop, children were often sent to other provinces, the United States or to a smaller extent the United Kingdom.
-The white, middle-class families who took them in had no concept of the significance of aboriginal culture with its emphasis on the extended family or tight-knit community.
-Many of these children grew up largely alienated from their families and communities with little or no understanding of their own culture and identity.
+During the Sixties Scoop, children were often sent to other provinces, the United States and, to a smaller extent, the United Kingdom.
+The white, middle-class families who took them in had no concept of the significance of Aboriginal culture with its emphasis on the extended family or tight-knit community.
+Many of these children grew up largely alienated from their families and communities, with little or no understanding of their own culture and identity.